AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/introduction/google-conversion-data.md

 1. In the report settings toolbar, select **[!DNL Download] > [!DNL Excel .csv]**.

+-->

 ### Report settings to use in Search, Social, & Commerce

+In Search, Social, & Commerce, use the view or report option to view conversions based on the click date (not the transaction date).

 1. In the main menu, click **[!UICONTROL Search] > [!UICONTROL Insights & Reports] > [!UICONTROL Reports]**.